LeonidBystrykh/data-for-manuscript/README.md

-# Leonid_Biology_Python
+# supplementary material for the manuscript in press
-mostly python scripts by biologist for biologists
+files and scripts